 Common types of tooth fillings:

-- Composite Fillings are tooth-colored fillings made from a mixture of fine glass and plastic particles.
+- Composite Fillings are tooth-coloured fillings made from a mixture of fine glass and plastic particles.
 One benefit is that we can customize this filling to match your enamel to blend in when you smile.
-A composite filling is also very durable and generally last 10 to 12 years.
+A composite filling is also very durable and lasts 10 to 12 years.

 - Metal fillings include gold or silver amalgam.
 Both metals are very durable, and gold is ten times more than silver amalgam.
-A metal filling is a bit more durable than a composite filling and lasts as long as 10-15 years.
+A metal filling is more durable than a composite filling and lasts 10-15 years.

-- Ceramic fillings are usually made of porcelain, are tooth-colored, and are more resistant to staining than composite fillings.
-Ceramic fillings are a durable choice and are nearly as expensive as gold cavity filling and generally last more than 15 years.
+- Ceramic fillings are usually made of porcelain, are tooth-coloured, and are more resistant to staining than composite fillings.
+Ceramic fillings are durable and nearly as expensive as gold cavity filling and generally last more than 15 years.

 - Glass ionomer fillings are a blend of acrylic and glass that releases fluoride to help protect teeth.
 Glass ionomer fillings are weaker than other fillers.
 They are typically used for small cavities near the gum line.
 And may need to be replaced in as little as five years.

 Taking care of a tooth filling to maintain a beautiful smile